 Each session will consist of a series of background talk covering specific topics (more details are provided below), followed by related practical exercises based on instructions from An Introduction to Basic Statistics for Biologists using R. As a result, all participants will receive a free copy of this book shipped to their address in advance of the start of the course.
 While you are encouraged to remain online during the practical sessions, you can choose to go off-line as you work though the exercises (or if you need to take a break).
 However, if you have any questions, the course instructor will be available throughout the course for you to ask any questions you wish at any point.

-This course will be hosted by Dr Colin D MacLeod, one of the authors of An Introduction to Basic Statistics for Biologists using R. Dr MacLeod has been working in biological research for more than 25 years.
-He is the author of over 50 peer-reviewed publications and a series of books written to help biologists learn practical skills, such as statistics and GIS.
+This course will be hosted by Dr Ross MacLeod one of the authors of An Introduction to Basic Statistics for Biologists using R. Dr MacLeod has been working in biological research for more than 20 years.

 At the end of the course, all attendees will receive a certificate of attendance and completion.
 Each certificate is embossed with the GIS In Ecology official stamp to prevent its fraudulent reproduction.
 In addition, each certificate has its own unique identification number that we will record, along with your name, meaning that we can verify the authenticity of the certificates we issue (and the course you have completed) on request.

 Attendance will be limited to a maximum of 24 people per session.
 The fees for this course are GBP 250 per person (with a discounted rate of GBP 195 for students, the unwaged and those working for registered charities).
 To book a place, click on the button below to pay the course fees with a credit/debit card.
 For more information, or if you would prefer to pay using another method (such as a bank transfer), contact info@GISinEcology.com.